GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ## How Forex Trading Works

+### Broker Trading Platform
-In <strong>online forex trading</strong>, everything is done electronically through a <strong>forex broker platform</strong> called the Electronic Communication Network (ECN).
+In <strong>online forex trading</strong>, everything is done electronically through a <strong>broker trading platform</strong> called the Electronic Communication Network (ECN).
 The transaction between you as the broker's client and the broker as your dealer is called Over-the-counter (OTC).

 ### Forex Currency is Quote in Pairs